 What's the difference: onshoring vs nearshoring vs offshoring?

-Remote collaboration is a bit different, and can be further subdivided into onshoring, nearshoring, and offshoring.
+Remote collaboration can be further subdivided into onshoring, nearshoring, and offshoring.

-Onshoring refers to cooperation with remote workers within your own country.
-If you can't find candidates that fit your vacancy in your city, you can extend the radius of your search to get access to a nationwide talent pool.
-The term onshoring can also refer to remote employees that live in your city, but usually do not visit your office, as they work on a remote basis.
+Onshoring is cooperation with remote workers within your country.
+If you can't find candidates that fit your vacancy in your city, you can extend the circle of your search to get access to a nationwide talent pool.
+The term onshoring can also imply remote employees that live in your city, but usually do not visit your office, as they work on a remote basis.

-An example of onshoring might be a New York City application development company that can't find a Marketing Manager.
-In this case, the CTO might decide to change the usual in-house recruitment strategy, and hire a remote employee based in Philadelphia.
+Example: A NYC application development company can't find a Marketing Manager, so the CTO decides to change the usual in-house based recruitment strategy and hires a remote employee based in Washington.

-Nearshoring refers to remote collaboration with developers in a neighboring or a nearby country.
-It can be a location with a similar time zone, or one that doesn't exceed four hours of difference in time with the location of the company headquarters.
+Nearshoring is remote collaboration with developers in a neighboring or a nearby country.
+It can be a location with a similar time zone or one that doesn't exceed four hours of difference in time with the location of the company headquarters.

-And example of this would be if a Netherlands-based tech startup struggles to hire Scala software engineers.
-As a result, the management might choose nearshore development, deciding to hire freelancers in Poland.
+Example: A Netherlands-based tech startup struggles to hire Scala software engineers.
+As a result, the management chooses nearshore development, and hires freelancers in Poland.

 Offshoring is cooperation with developers located in a distant country.
 The time zone difference may be significant.

-An example of this might be if an e-learning platform based in the US is looking to hire PHP developers.
-After they fail to find software engineers locally, the business owner comes up with a solution to build a software development team in a location the company has not worked from before, which will ensure the all-round support of the platform.
+Example: An e-learning platform based in the US is looking to hire PHP developers.
+After they fail to find software engineers locally, the business owner comes up with a solution to build a software development team in a distant location, which will ensure the all-round support of the platform.
 Eventually, they find a Ukraine-based agency that helps them set up their own software development team in Lviv.

 Greater flexibility and diversity

-Yes, really - the use of remote teams can have great performance benefits.
-For one thing, your offshore team will have solid time to work on their own without interruptions for meetings and calls.
-Managers often believe that meetings help a team to gel and to align, however, a meeting-heavy approach also has a considerable side effect, namely that it eats into the time that developers and engineers have to work on tasks.
+Your offshore team will have solid time to work on their own without interruptions for meetings and calls.
+Managers often believe that meetings help a team to gel and to align.
+However, this approach also has a considerable side effect, namely that it eats into the time that developers and engineers have to work on tasks.

 Recruitment and retention efficiency

-With a remote engineering team, you get access to a much larger talent pool, which means you can hire developers faster.
-This cuts down the resources spent on recruitment.
+You get access to a much larger talent pool, which means you can hire developers faster.
+This will cut down the resources spent on recruitment.
 Instead of wasting time and money, there is the opportunity to concentrate on core business responsibilities.
 At the same time, organisations can improve their retention level, as software engineers are eager to work for foreign businesses that value diversity.

 You can also find a market where the rates charged by professionals you're looking to hire are lower.
 In any case, you need to remember that high-quality software engineers tend to be costly wherever they are based.

-How do organizations manage a remote development time zone difference?
+How can organizations manage a remote development time zone difference?